‘Ant-Man And The Wasp’ Receives Stellar Reviews On Twitter, Critics Praise End-Credit Scenes

 “#AntManAndTheWasp is cool and all, but the end credit scene is the best part of the whole film and the only thing I can think about right now,” one reviewer noted.

-Ant-Man and the Wasp stars Paul Rudd, Evangeline Lilly, Michael Pena, Michael Douglas, Walton Goggins, T.I., Laurence Fishburne and Michelle Pfeiffer.
+Ant-Man and the Wasp stars Paul Rudd, Evangeline Lilly, Michael Pena, Michael Douglas, Walton Goggins, T.I., Laurence Fishburne, and Michelle Pfeiffer.
 It hits theaters on July 6.